Zeroth-Order Algorithms for Nonconvex Minimax Problems with Improved Complexities: Preliminaries

-It is straightforward to now relate the stationary point of function $g$, as in Definition~\ref{nonconvexstat}, to the stationary point of the original saddle-point optimization problem in~\eqref{min_max_problem_deterministic}, as in Definition~\ref{saddleopt}, as we outline in the following proposition.
+In this paper, we focus on analyzing the oracle complexity of algorithms for obtaining an $\epsilon$-stationary point of $g$ as defined in Definition \ref{nonconvexstat}. {This is because optimality in the sense of Definition \ref{nonconvexstat} in turn implies optimality in the sense of Definition \ref{saddleopt}, as we discuss in the following proposition.}

-\begin{proposition} Under Assumption \ref{assumption:A1-A2-A4}, if a point $\bar{x}$ satisfies $\bE[\|\nabla g(\bar{x})\|^2_2]\leq \epsilon^2$, by using extra $\cO\Bigl(\kappa d_2 \log(\epsilon^{-1})\Bigr)$ calls to the zeroth order oracle in the deterministic setting or by using extra $\cO\Bigl( d_2 /\epsilon^2)\Bigr)$ calls to the zeroth order in the stochastic setting, a point $(\bar{x},\bar{y})$ can be obtained such that it is an $\epsilon$-stationary solution of the minimax problem, as in Definition~\ref{saddleopt}. \end{proposition} The proof of the proposition follows verbatim the proof of Proposition~5.1 in~\cite{lin2019gradient} and we omit it for succinctness.
-From Proposition~\ref{equivalence prop}, we note that in order to obtain an $\epsilon$-stationary solution (as in Definition~\ref{saddleopt}) for the problem~\eqref{min_max_problem_deterministic}, it is equivalent to analyzing the rate of convergence to $\epsilon$-stationary solution (as in Definition~\ref{nonconvexstat}) for the function $g(x)$.
-Based on this equivalence, in this work, we concentrate on obtaining $\epsilon$-stationary point of the differentiable function $g$ in~\eqref{eq:argminrecasting}.
+\begin{proposition} Under Assumption \ref{assumption:A1-A2-A4}, if a point $\bar{x}$ satisfies $\bE(\|\nabla g(\bar{x})\|^2_2)\leq \epsilon^2$, by using extra $\cO(\kappa d_2 \log(\epsilon^{-1}))$ calls to the zeroth order oracle in the deterministic setting or by using extra $\cO( d_2 /\epsilon^2)$ calls to the zeroth order oracle in the stochastic setting, a point $(\bar{x},\bar{y})$ can be obtained such that it is an $\epsilon$-stationary solution of the minimax problem as defined in Definition~\ref{saddleopt}. \end{proposition} The proof of this proposition is the same as the proof of Proposition~4.11 in~\cite{lin2019gradient}.
+We thus omit it for succinctness.